Our Genealogy> Smithies Surname Index> This page

 Photograph of James, taken in

 France.
-James is the grandfather
+James was the grandfather

 of the web mistress.